 Early History of the Bastack family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastack research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastack History in all our PDF Extended History products and printed products wherever possible.

 Bastack Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bastack include Bostock, Bowstock, Boast, Bostake, Bostick and many more.

 Early Notables of the Bastack family (pre 1700)

 Distinguished members of the family include John Bastwick (1593-1654), an English Puritan physician and controversial writer, born at Writtle, in Essex.
 "He was entered of Emmanuel College, Cambridge, on 19 May 1614, but remained there only a very short time.
 Leaving the university without a degree, he went 'on his travels,' and served for a...